Line engraving: Style

 Nineteenth-century line engraving, compared with previous work, had a more thorough and delicate rendering of local color, light and shade, and texture.
 Older engravers could draw just as correctly, but they either neglected these elements or admitted them sparingly, as opposed to the spirit of their art, but there is a certain sameness in pure line engraving that is more favorable to some forms and textures than to others.

 In the well-known prints from Rosa Bonheur, for example, the tone of the skies is achieved by machine-ruling, as is much undertone in the landscape.
 The fur of the animals is all etched, as are the foreground plants; the real burin work is used sparingly where most favorable to texture.
 Even in the exquisite engravings after J. M. W. Turner, which reached a degree of delicacy in light and shade far surpassing the work of the old masters, the engravers had recourse to etching, finishing with the burin and dry point.
 Considered as important an influence upon engraving as Raphael and Rubens, Turner contributed much to the field in the direction of delicacy of tone.

 The new French school of engraving had several distinctive characteristics, including the substitution of exquisite greys for the rich blacks of old and, simplicity of method coupled with extremely high elaboration.
 Their object is, as always, to secure the faithful transcript of the painter they reproduce while readily sacrificing the power of the old method, which, whatever its force and beauty, was easily acquired by mediocre artists of technical ability.
 The Belgian school of engraving elaborated an effective "mixed method" of graver-work and dry-point.
 The Stauffer-Bern method of using many fine lines to create tone had a certain advantage in modeling.

+Line engraving in the 20th century

+From 1960 to 1977, the artist Chaim Goldberg continued the tradition of engraving in steel, copper and brass plates.
+His focus was the detailing of Jewish life in the small villages of Eastern Europe.
+He began while employed by the Israeli Minit in Tel Aviv in an experiment to create state engraved stamps.
+His first plate which he engraved using an old-fashioned burin was an image of a typical village wedding.
+The scene was crowded by thirty-some figures fashioned in a composition inspired by his oil painting The Wedding, collection of the Spertus University, Chicago.
+His second was of a water carrier who would deliver water to the homes for two bits.
+Later, the artist created a whole suite of engravings with the central theme of shtetl Life.
+The engravings were exhibited in a solo exhibition at the Smithsonian Institution, Washington DC, in 1973 titled "Chaim Goldberg's Shtetl".
+He continued to engrave and in later years he created a series dedicated to modern dance.
+Samples can be seen with his most significant being a collection of 6 engravings titled "Spring."